MakisChristou/verifit/README.md

 * Create custom exercises
 * Create exercise comments
 * Edit, delete exercises
+* Import & export from/to phone storage
-* Easily import & export in csv format
+* Import & export from/to webdav server
 * Basic analysis of workout data
 * Visualization of workout data
 * Volume, actual 1RM, estimated 1RM, and other stats tracking